moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 #### Principal IT Security Analyst Responsibilities

 Extends the Staff IT Security Analyst responsibilities plus:
+- Develop and lead the organization's overall cybersecurity strategy, aligning it with business goals and objectives.
+- Define and prioritize security initiatives and projects to address emerging threats and vulnerabilities.
+- Provide leadership and guidance to security teams, helping them implement security policies, standards, and best practices.
 - Acts independently to determine methods and procedures on new assignments.
 - Fosters decision making and problem solving aligned with GitLab Values.
 - Consistently demonstrates GitLab remote work best practices and coaches others on how to apply them in their work.